Eyewear photography can be tricky for beginners. From figuring out lighting to setting up the camera, everything needs to be done right.

 A step-by-step guide to eyewear photography

 The best way to get started with eyewear photography will be with a lightbox.
-Instead of going through the trouble of finding the right angle of the lighting, using a lightbox will help you capture the product that is well lit with soft light.
+Instead of going through the trouble of finding the right angle of the lighting, using a lightbox will help you capture a product that is well-lit with soft light.

-Also, if you are trying to create your lighting setup without a lightbox, I will recommend you to use two light setups.
+Also, if you are trying to create your photography lighting setup without a lightbox, I will recommend you use two light setups.

 Use a small stable and cover it with clean backdrop paper.
 From the top, add a strobe light on the glasses.
 This will create a hard shadow at the bottom and highlights on the top.